• Skip to primary navigation

 Green Stevia Drops

-This is a liquid form of stevia, but it is not refined.
-Approximately 1 Tablespoon of this is the equivalent of 1 cup of sugar.
-It has a stronger aftertaste than the refined powder with a more "licorice-y" taste.
+There used to be a liquid form of whole leaf stevia, but it’s been discontinued.
+Approximately 1 Tablespoon of this was equal to 1 cup of sugar.
+It had a stronger aftertaste than the refined powder with a more “licorice-y” taste.

 Stevia Blends